-7. The picture below show how the gap between the edge of the throttle valve (in the fully closed position) and the TB wall should look once the deposits are removed from it.
+The picture above show how the gap between the edge of the throttle valve (in the fully closed position) and the TB wall should look once the deposits are removed from it.

-8. The pictures below show various views of the TB following the cleaning procedure.
+The pictures above show various views of the TB following the cleaning procedure.
 No big surprise that it looks much better than it did prior to the cleaning.

-9. The pictures below of paper towels and Q-tips used during the cleaning procedure illustrate that while the TB did not look that dirty, quite a bit of deposits were removed during the cleaning process.
+The pictures above of paper towels and Q-tips used during the cleaning procedure illustrate that while the TB did not look that dirty, quite a bit of deposits were removed during the cleaning process.